braze-inc/braze-docs/_docs/_developer_guide/platform_wide/feature_flags/create.md

 You can refresh the current user's feature flags mid-session to pull the latest values from Braze.

 {% alert tip %}
 Refreshing happens automatically upon session start.
-We encourage sensible limits when making refresh calls to prevent undue resource consumption.
-Please ensure you refresh only prior to important user actions, such as before loading a checkout page, or if you know a feature flag will be referenced.
+Refreshing is only needed prior to important user actions, such as before loading a checkout page, or if you know a feature flag will be referenced.
 {% endalert %}

 {% tabs %}